-As a Spiritual Teacher, one of my jobs is to assist my students in identifying what blocks they have to moving forward, and then helping them figure out how to blast through them, remove them and overcome them!
+As a Spiritual Teacher, one of my jobs is to assist my students in identifying what blocks they have to move forward, and then helping them figure out how to blast through them, remove them and overcome them!

 In light of this, I decided to write the top seven most common blocks that everyone experiences at some point on their path.
-These blocks can seem intimidating, but they are NOT insurmountable and sometimes, just naming them can help us prepare for them and do wonders for reducing their impact.
+These blocks can seem intimidating, but they are not insurmountable and sometimes, just naming them can help us prepare for them and do wonders for reducing their impact.

 This is probably the first order of discussion when a new student begins with me.
-Probably everyone can relate to the desires of having money, a fulfilling career, a great relationship and having children.
+Probably everyone can relate to the desires of having money, a fulfilling career, a great relationship, and having children.
 These are generally the top four desires.
 Most people believe that if these four areas of their life were fulfilled, they would achieve happiness.
 Even when people have all four, if they see they are still not happy they believe that perhaps they just did it wrong, or just did not quite get enough!

 The truth is that happiness is an experience inside of us, not outside of us.
 Even when we can believe this intellectually, it is still so difficult to shift our attention to our inner being and inner healing.
 All of us continue to run and jump and try so hard to get more, more, more of whatever it is we think we are missing!